cellamo/EksiLiveFeed/README.md

 #### Overview
 This Flask application provides a simple web interface to fetch and display the latest entries from Eksi Sozluk topics.
 It uses the `eksipy` library to interact with Eksi Sozluk's API and displays entries sorted by date in descending order.
 The application also features a dark mode toggle for user preference.

+- **Live Demo:**
+  A live demo of the application is available at [Eksi Live Feed Demo on Heroku](https://eksi-live-feed-cf249b9adec7.herokuapp.com/).

 #### Prerequisites
 - Python 3.6 or higher